 - Proof of ID

-Once you’ve supplied your recipient’s details and chosen a payment method, lodge your transaction and keep a copy of any receipt or transaction number you receive.
+Once you’ve supplied your recipient’s details and chosen a payment method, make your transaction and keep a copy of any receipt or transaction number you receive.
 This can then be used to check up on the status of your transfer.

 Tips for picking up cash in Pakistan